Disemma herbertiana DC.

 Along the edges of rainforests and partly cleared areas[

 ].
 Widespread in moist forests near the coast and further inland[

 Passiflora herbertiana is native to eastern Australia, from the tropics of Queensland to the warm temperate climate of southern New South Wales.
 Plants are not very frost tolerant, though the roots are somewhat hardier and can survive the winter outdoors if the soil is prevented from freezing[

 ].
 If plants are cut down to the ground by frost they can regenerate from the base[

-Roots of outdoor grown plants should be restricted to encourage fruiting[
+Roots of outdoor grown plants should be restricted in order to encourage fruiting[

 Any pruning is best carried out in the spring[

 If fruit is required, especially when the plant is grown indoors, it is best to hand pollinate, using pollen from a flower that has been open for 12 hours to pollinate a newly opened flower before midday[

 ].
 The flowers open in sunny weather and do not open on dull cloudy days[

 A fast-growing, climbing plant, attaching itself to other plants by means of tendrils that are produced at the leaf axils.